Movies in the information age: The best content shot on iPhone

 Speaking on this epic achievement, the writer-director opined, “This is a really fascinating time to be making films.
 The gap now between the idea and the execution of the idea is shrinking.
 I wish I had had this equipment when I was 15.”

 While we all know the iPhone has singlehandedly changed the way we take photos and chat to our buddies, it’s starting to impact the world of professional filmmaking too.
-Of course, Soderbergh’s not the first to take advantage of this pocket-sized production tool; check out these ten movies that prove you don’t always need the most expensive equipment to make a feature-length film.
+Soderbergh’s not the first to take advantage of this pocket-sized production tool; movies like Macbeth have also taken advantage of iPhone capabilities and online pay-per-view options.
+Check out ten additional movies that prove you don’t always need the most expensive equipment to make a feature-length film.

 Sin-Dee-Rella’s back, bitch – and she’s going hard.
 Not only was Sean Baker’s Tangerine (about a hooker who tears through Tinseltown on Christmas Eve searching for the pimp who broke her heart) hailed as a feat by the LGBTQI community, but it was also filmed solely using an iPhone 5S to accommodate the film’s tiny budget.